Engee documentation

 pulse generator parameter effects

-The Pulse Generator can generate scalar, vector, or matrix signals.
+The Pulse Generator Unit can generate scalar, vector, or matrix signals.
 To generate a scalar signal, use scalars to set the waveform parameters.
 To generate a vector or matrix signal, use vectors or matrices, respectively.
 Each element of the waveform parameters affects the corresponding element of the output signal.
-For example, the first element of the vector amplitude parameter determines the amplitude of the first element of the vector output pulse.
+For example, the first element of the vector amplitude parameters determines the amplitude of the first element of the vector output pulse.

-• Simulation time-based mode (Time-Based).
+• Simulation time based mode (Time based).

 Mode based on calculation steps

-An important difference between time-based and step-based modes is that in time-based mode the block output is based on the simulation time, while in step-based mode the block output depends only on the start of the simulation, regardless of the elapsed time.
+An important difference between time-based and calculation step-based modes is that in time-based mode the block output is based on the simulation time, while in calculation step-based mode the block output depends only on the start of the simulation, regardless of the elapsed time.

 Ports